Estadio Azteca light rail station: History and layout

-The station was out of service from 1 July 2019 until 16 January 2020, due to a major rehabilitation of the system, making the replacement of tracks that have remained since the mid-1890s, when they were used for the former tram route that became the modern Light Rail in the 1980s.
+The station was out of service from 1 July 2019 until 16 January 2020, due to a major rehabilitation of the system, making the replacement of tracks that have remained since the mid-1890s, when they were used for the former tram route.
 The works were completed on 31 December 2019.
 The official reopening took place on 16 January 2020.